Purchase Order Automation

 Understanding Purchase Orders

-A purchase order (PO) is a legal document that a buyer sends to a seller, indicating the types, quantities, and agreed-upon prices for products or services.
-It serves as a formal request for goods or services and becomes a binding contract once the seller accepts it.
+A purchase order (PO) is a formal, commercial document that a buyer sends to a seller, indicating the types, quantities, and agreed-upon prices for products or services.
+It serves as a formal request and becomes a legally binding contract once the seller accepts it.
+It outlines exactly what you need, when you need it, and how much you're willing to pay.
+Basically, it keeps your purchasing process organized, efficient, and compliant.

 A typical purchase order includes header fields that identify the buyer and seller, and line items that detail the products or services being ordered.